 Early College is an initiative that allows high school students to take college classes on their high school campus.
 For the most part, students in an early college class are taught by college professors and take the class with their high school peers.
 Students who successfully complete the college class receive both high school and college credit.
 This is referred to as Dual Credit.

-Information regarding the courses offered each semester is announced in the student bulletin.
-See Ms. Murata, the College and Career Coordinator (administration building) for more information relating to Early College.
+Information regarding the courses offered each semester is announced on the school webpage (pchs.k12.hi.us $\rightarrow$ Academies $\rightarrow$ College & Career Corner).
+See Ms. Arakawa and Ms. Murata, the College and Career Coordinators for more information relating to Early College.